 Public transit is doable, but it will require more planning compared to driving your own vehicle, so the latter is highly recommended.

-Another option is to follow Interstate 5 from Seattle to Canada.
+Another option is to follow the Interstate 5 route between Seattle to Vancouver.
 You can either stick to the freeway if you’re on a tighter schedule or take one or more side trips via the network of connecting highways.

-After crossing the border, you’ll take Highway 99 the rest of the way to Vancouver.
+After crossing the border past the town of Blaine, you’ll take Highway 99 the rest of the way to Vancouver.

 There are four main border crossings: Peace Arch, Pacific Highway (Truck Crossing), Lynden/Aldergrove, and Sumas/Abbotsford.
 Peace Arch is the highest traffic, with the longest lines.
-Pacific Highway is usually less congested.
+Pacific Highway is usually least congested.

 Best Seattle to Vancouver Stops